ubuntu/authd/docs/explanation/index.md

 # Explanation

+These guides explain how authd works.

+## Architecture

-Read about the modular design of authd and how it interfaces with multiple cloud providers through different identity brokers.
+authd has a modular design and can interface with multiple cloud providers through different identity brokers.

 ```{toctree}